tamminenlab/npysearch/README.md

 results_prot = blast(query = "npysearch/inst/extdata/prot.fasta",
 					database = "npysearch/inst/extdata/prot.fasta",
-					alphabet = "protein",
+					alphabet = "protein")
-					pathsUsed = True)
 ```

 ## Caveats

-* Use the `pathsUsed` argument to control whether to pass string paths to fasta files or dictionary of sequences as input.
+* The `blast` function automatically detects whether the query and database arguments were passed as string paths to fasta files or as dictionaries of sequences.
+Both of them need not be input as the same type.
 * Use `help(npy)` (assuming you've imported npysearch as npy) to get a list of all the functions implemented and their docstrings.
 For docstrings of specific functions, for example blast, use `help(npy.blast)`